FAQ

 If you prefer to save a human rather than a mouse, does it not mean that you have the right to kill animals and use them for experiments?

-Parents, given the choice of saving their child or the child of a stranger, would most likely save their own.
-But the fact that they would give preference to saving their own child doesn't give them the right to kill or mistreat the children of people they don’t know.
+Parents, given the choice of saving their child or a stranger’s child, would most likely save their own.
+But the fact that they would give preference to keeping their child doesn’t give them the right to kill or mistreat the children of people they don’t know.

-Similarly, if during a fire we prefer to save a human rather than a dog, it does not mean that we can use animals as ‘biological material’ in scientific experiments.
+Similarly, if we prefer to save a human rather than a dog during a fire, it does not mean that we can use animals as ‘biological material’ in scientific experiments.

 Furthermore, there is a big difference between, on the one hand, the case of two individuals in mortal danger when it is necessary to choose to save one of them and, on the other hand, the situation in which we deliberately inflict violence on a defenceless being.
-The latter situation is a good example of the law of the strongest and is immoral for that very reason.
-Moreover, in the latter case a sentient being is being used merely as a means to an end, with no respect for its own individual value.
+The latter problem is a good example of the law of the strongest and is immoral for that very reason.
+Moreover, in the latter case, a sentient being is being used merely as a means to an end, with no respect for its value.

 Does that mean that animals should have the same rights as humans?

-In many countries women benefit from the right to have an abortion whilst men have no such right.
-However that situation is not sexist.
-It is simply that rights corresponding to women’s interests are granted that would be of no use to men.
-In the same way an elephant has no need for the right to go to university nor squirrels the right to vote.
-Real consideration for animals simply means that we should respect their right to life and their right not to be tortured, and that their interests should be taken into account in our society.
+In many countries, women benefit from the right to have an abortion, whilst men have no such right.
+However, that situation is not sexist.
+It is simply that rights corresponding to women’s interests are granted that would be useless to men.
+In the same way, an elephant does not need the right to go to university, nor squirrels the right to vote.
+Real consideration for animals simply means that we should respect their right to life and not torture them, and that their interests should be considered in our society.

-What are the practical implications of really taking the interests of animals into consideration?
+What are the practical implications of considering the interests of animals?

-However the speciesist practice that claims the most victims is the consumption of animal products.
-In fact 64 billion land animals are killed each year worldwide.
-And over the same period some 1,000 billion fish die of suffocation in fishing nets.
-Based on number killed, fish suffer the worst injustice of speciesism.
+However, the speciesist practice that claims the most victims is the consumption of animal products.
+Sixty-four billion land animals are killed each year worldwide.
+And over the same period, some 1,000 billion fish die of suffocation in fishing nets.
+Based on the number killed, fish suffer the worst injustice of speciesism.
 Non-vegan diets thus cause more than 99.9% of the victims of animal exploitation.

 Challenging speciesism and taking into account the interests of all sentient beings thus entails the abolition of various practices, the bloodiest of which, given the number of victims, remains the consumption of animal products.